-Income received by persons aged under 16 (HY0110N)
+Income received by people aged under 16 (HY0110N)

-Income received by persons aged under 16 is defined as the gross income received by all land buildings by owners.
-The regular taxes on wealth provided will be those paid during the income reference period.
+Income received by people aged under 16 is defined as the gross income received by all household members aged under sixteen during the income reference period.
+Income received from other household members for work in the family business is not included.